-This CCSDS report, Navigation Data - Definitions and Conventions, has been divided into two separate volumes.
-The Green Book contains the background and explanatory material to supplement the CCSDS Recommended Standards for the standardization of spacecraft navigation data generated by CCSDS Member Agencies.
-It has been divided into two separate volumes. -Volume 1 presents the conceptual framework and rationale for the exchange of navigation data, the definitions and conventions associated with inter-Agency cross-support situations involving the transfer of navigation data, as well as current and envisioned CCSDS Navigation Data Messages.
+This CCSDS report, Navigation Data - Definitions and Conventions, contains background and explanatory material to supplement the CCSDS Recommended Standards for the standardization of spacecraft navigation data generated by CCSDS Member Agencies.
+It has been divided into two separate volumes.
+Volume 1 presents the conceptual framework and rationale for the exchange of navigation data, the definitions and conventions associated with inter-Agency cross-support situations involving the transfer of navigation data, as well as current and envisioned CCSDS Navigation Data Messages.
 The second volume deals explicitly with the technical definitions and conventions used widely within the navigation field.